 - Enroll in Anthropology 420 (Disasters) and Anthropology 489 (Forensic Science and Human Rights) in SPRING semester

 - One additional elective course is required.
 Usually this requirement will be fulfilled automatically by a student’s completion of upper-division requirements for the major.
-However, each semester, an updated list of courses that will count for DDHR elective credit (some may require petitioning) will be posted on the DDHR website.
+Please contact Dr. Tricia Hepner, DDHR director, at email@example.com for inquiries about current course offerings and petitionable courses.

 Important note on enrollment in the core courses (419, 420, 489):